-Cultivation of cold-hardy tea in the ground is risky in areas where an average winter extreme low temperature is below 0°F; it is challenging between 0° and 15°F; and is fairly safe above 15°F.
+Cultivation of cold-hardy tea in the field is risky in areas where an average winter extreme low temperature is below 0°F; it is challenging between 0° and 15°F and is fairly safe above 15°F.

 If you are unfamiliar with the climate in your area, refer to the USDA plant hardiness zone map.
-For example, I live in zone 8b where an extreme cold snap is on average between 15° and 20°F.
+For example, I garden in the SE United States in zone 8b, where, in my locality, an extreme cold snap is on average between 15° and 20°F.

 Living in a cold climate does not mean that you cannot grow tea.
 Keep reading to see what alternatives there are to dealing with frigid temperatures.